dcos/dcos-docs/1.10/installing/custom/configuration/configuration-parameters.md

 **Caution:** If you set the `resolvers` parameter incorrectly, you will permanently damage your configuration and have to reinstall DC/OS.

 ### rexray_config
-The <a href="https://rexray.readthedocs.org/en/v0.3.2/user-guide/config/" target="_blank">REX-Ray</a> configuration for enabling external persistent volumes in Marathon.
+The <a href="https://rexray.readthedocs.io/en/v0.9.0/user-guide/config/" target="_blank">REX-Ray</a> configuration for enabling external persistent volumes in Marathon.
 REX-Ray is a storage orchestration engine.
 The following is an example configuration.

+    rexray_config:
         rexray:
           loglevel: info
           service: ebs
         libstorage:
           integration:
             volume:
               operations:
                 unmount:
                   ignoreusedcount: true
           server:
             tasks:
               logTimeout: 5m

 See the external persistent volumes [documentation](/docs/1.10/storage/external-storage/) for information on how to create your configuration.

 If the `rexray_config` parameter is provided, its contents are used verbatim for REX-Ray's configuration.
-This lets you define completely custom REX-Ray configurations which integrate with various [external storage providers](https://rexray.readthedocs.io/en/stable/user-guide/storage-providers/).
+This lets you define completely custom REX-Ray configurations which integrate with various [external storage providers]( https://rexray.readthedocs.io/en/v0.9.0/user-guide/storage-providers/).
 However, if you upgrade your cluster to a version that includes an updated version of REX-Ray, you must ensure that your `rexray_config` parameter is compatible with the newer version of REX-Ray.

 ### rexray_config_preset